J.B. Poindexter & Co Data Breach Investigation

 • Date of birth

-If you were impacted by the JBPCO data breach, you may consider taking the following steps to protect your personal information.
+If you were impacted by a data breach, you may consider taking the following steps to protect your personal information.

 1. Carefully review the breach notice and retain a copy;

-2. Enroll in any free credit monitoring services that may be provided by J.B.
-Poindexter & Co, Inc.;
+2. Enroll in any free credit monitoring services provided by the company;

 3. Change passwords and security questions for online accounts;